anilviswakarma/wbjt_assignment/README.md

    Here since the dataset was very small, opted to use Pandas Also Pandas is more an analytical tool, I would not prefer it in prod for ETL or related stuff.

-3. Concurrency: Running requests concurrently as the Apis are independent of each other.
+3. Concurrency: Running requests concurrently as Api calss are independent.

 5. Parquet: Storing data in parquet format with snappy compression for faster analytics